 Every fall since my oldest was a toddler (now 4.5 years old with a brother at 18 months), our family has stayed in a cabin at Dosewallips State Park (pronounced doh-si-wall-ips) on Hood Canal.
-We return each year because the area offers amazing seasonal wildlife viewing opportunities and plenty of changing leaves.
+We return yearly because the area offers amazing seasonal wildlife viewing opportunities and plenty of changing leaves.
 After we canceled a Washington coast trip this spring due to the COVID pandemic, we decided to tack on a visit to the Long Beach Peninsula after our stay at Dosewallips.
-It ended up giving us a great balance of activities with plenty of time outdoors and minimal crowds.
+It gave us a great balance of activities with plenty of time outdoors and minimal crowds.
 Here’s a rundown of our fall family getaway:

 Dosewallips State Park: Located in Brinnon, about a two-hour drive from Seattle, the one-room cabins are minimalistic, but offer some comforts for those of us who don’t want to brave the unpredictable and often chilly fall weather in a tent.
 You can expect sleeping space for about five people on a fold-out futon and a bunk bed, wall-mounted climate control, blinds to block out light for light-sleeping toddlers and a covered porch offering space for poor-weather cooking.
 Reservations become available nine months in advance, and you need to bring your own linens.
 Cabins range from $55 to $79 per night depending on the season and require a two-night minimum stay during the summer and year-round on weekends.